SkuldNorniern/nornity/content/airplay-for-any-speakers.md

 ---
 title: "Airplay for Any Speakers"
 excerpt: "Brief description of the post content."
-author: "Nornity"
+author: "Eira"
 tags: ["airplay", "iot"]
 published_at: "2025-08-12 23:20:14"
 draft: false
 ---

-# AirPlay for Any Speakers

-I use Apple Home as my primary home ecosystem and have a HomePod mini, which is fine—but my Kanto YU2s sound better.
-Since I have a Raspberry Pi 4 already hosting this blog, I’ll use it to add AirPlay to any speakers via Shairport Sync (+ NQPTP for proper timing).
+I use Apple Home as my primary home ecosystem and have a HomePod mini, which is fine-but my Kanto YU2s sound better.
+Since I have a Raspberry Pi 4 already hosting this blog, I'll use it to add AirPlay to any speakers via Shairport Sync (+ NQPTP for proper timing).

 > Note: My Raspberry Pi uses wired Ethernet.
-If you’re on Wi‑Fi, consider disabling Wi‑Fi power saving to avoid timeouts.
+If you're on Wi-Fi, consider disabling Wi-Fi power saving to avoid timeouts.

 ## Prerequisites